Statement of Faith Emmanuel Baptist Church

 Worship: Corporate (together with other believers) and individual.
 Worship includes but is not limited to music.
 It includes prayer, Scripture reading, offerings, decisions, and most importantly the hearing of God’s Word.
 Faith cometh by hearing and hearing by the Word of God.
 Worship is NOT just focused on music.

 Eschatology: The Word of God has given us a glimpse of things to come.
-The end of the church age, the tribulation period, the 1000-year physical reign of Christ on this earth, the great white throne judgement and the promise of a new heaven and new earth, where there is no more curse, no more sorrow, no more tears, no more death.
+The church age will end with the pre-tribulation rapture of the church, the tribulation period will begin with the confirmation of the a 7-year peace covenant with the Anti-christ, Israel and other nations.
+After the tribulation there will follow a 1000-year physical reign of Christ on this earth.
+The great white throne judgment will happen at the end of the 1000 years ushering in the new heaven and new earth, where there is no more curse, no more sorrow, no more tears, no more death.

-Marriage: Biblical marriage is one man and one woman married to each other in a monogamous, lifetime relationship as described and defined by the Word of God.
+Marriage: Biblical marriage is a covenant in which one man and one woman are married to each other in a monogamous, lifetime relationship as described and defined by the Word of God.